rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 Newspaper clippings should be appraised for their relevancy to a collection and only those that are about the creator or their work should be kept.
 Clippings are commonly available outside the archives and should never be arranged or described in detail.
 They can be described as "Clippings, [date range]" and be boxed or foldered without sorting.
 Preservation photocopies should not be made, nor should clippings be unfolded to create oversized papers (OP).
 Weed duplicates if they're obvious, but do not waste time trying to identify duplicates.

+#### 6.5 Framed items
+When possible, **framed items** such as photographs, certificates, or artwork, should be unframed and stored according to the size of the item.
+If it is not possible to remove the frame, the item can be secured with pH buffered paper or bubble wrap and housed in an oversized box.
+In this case, it should be described in the finding aid according to the instructions above regarding oversized materials.
+Do not send framed items with glass to the LSC.
+Framed items that cannot be boxed should be labeled and hung on the 11th floor art racks.
+Describe these items in the finding aid as framed items (FR).
+Do not affix labels to the frames themselves.
+Print a small (4" x 2") label, affix the label to a strip of acid free card stock, punch a hole in the top, and tie the label to the hanger on the frame.
+If the frame does not have hanging hardware on the back, consult with the preservation liaison.
+Do not add any framed items to the art racks without first identifying and labeling them appropriately.

 ## 6.5 Audiovisual Materials [so you found some cassette tapes...]